Static Caching

 <input type="hidden" name="csrf_token" value="[token value]">

-A csrf_token field updated by Speedy is wrapped in HTML comments.
-If you do not see the following comments around your csrf_token fields in cached output, then Speedy was not able to update the value for the current user.
+A `csrf_token` field updated by Speedy will have the `data-updated` attribute added t it.
+If you do not see this attribute on the `csrf_token` fields in cached output, then Speedy was not able to update the value for the current user.